 Academic advising is available to all USI students and should be a priority for those students who are considering an OTA degree.
 Academic advising is a collaborative mentoring relationship that provides support and information as the student develops an academic plan.

-The College of Nursing and Health Professions Advising Center serves pre-major and first year students.
-All other students, including transfer students, can request advising services by contacting the OTA Program by email (OTAinfo@usi.edu).
+The Kinney College of Nursing and Health Professions Advising Center serves pre-major and first year students.